Eerolz/launchbot/readme.md

 ```
 !help
 ```
+Currently it doesn't update information after launch for some reason.
+Use `!restart` after every launch to make sure all information is correct. :( Hopefully will find a solution for this problem.

 You can ask questions or suggest commands on my [testserver](https://discord.gg/q5Xhk4S).
 Or feel free to open issues and pull requests.